 Some "fintech back-end" vendors fail to scale alongside customers.
 Embedded finance is a fast-growing space, but only a few embedded finance players have shown the ability to operate at scale.
 The fintech infrastructure capabilities at publicly traded fintechs (e.g., PayPal, Square) have been built over time, but aren't yet commercially available.

 Startups underestimate the difficulty of funding operations and management.
 The last and biggest reason that fintechs end up spending more time than anticipated on their fintech back-end is that they underestimate the complexity of capital and funding management.
 From concentration limits to draw requests, setting up debt capital management often requires fintechs to learn a whole new set of skills.

 Understanding that the fintech front-end is a businesses' competitive differentiator is important, but it doesn't, on its own, guarantee success.
 Fintechs that seek to optimize their fintech back-end must partner with fintech back-end vendors that have a proven track record of implementing quickly and reliably and innovating over time.
 Otherwise, they'll end up devoting too many internal resources to building and maintaining their fintech back-end, to the detriment of their growth.

 Want to learn more?

 Finley is debt capital management software that forms a core part of the "fintech back-end" for today's top startups.
 Today, Finley manages over $2 billion in debt capital for high-growth fintechs like Ramp, Parafin, and Cherry.
-If you're interested in learning more about software that can help you streamline your debt capital raise and management, just request a demo of Finley.
+If you're interested in learning more about software that can help you streamline your debt capital raise and management, just schedule a demo or take a self-guided product tour of Finley.
 We'd love to chat!